AnastasiaVAV/hexlet-git/NEW.md

-Into the new worls - SNSD
+Into the new world - SNSD